 It also describes the reasonable scenarios considered in comparing the base case 'state of the world' to the credible options considered.

-The RIT-D has been assessed over a twenty year period.
-Market benefits were calculated for first eight years (2019-2027), based on Jemena's 2017 load demand forecasts.
-Following on, zero demand growth was assumed for the rest of the appraisal period.
+The economic analysis has been assessed over a twenty-year period.
+Market benefits were calculated for first ten years, based on JEN's 2020 load demand forecasts.
+For the remainder of the appraisal period, zero demand growth has been assumed.

-7.1 MARKET BENEFIT CLASSES QUANTIFIED FOR THIS RIT-D
+7.1 Market benefit classes quantified for this RIT-D